Senate Bill 2570 would create a license to manufacture and sell hard cider and mead.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Assembly Bill 4391 and Senate Bill 2912 both seek to authorize restricted breweries to annually sell up to 1,000 barrels of beer to in-state and out-of-state retailers.
+A.B.
+1951 authorizes restricted breweries to annually sell up to 1,000 barrels of beer to in-state and out-of-state retailers.

 Assembly Bill 1103 would require the Division of Travel and Tourism to advertise and promote tours of breweries in the state.

 A.B.
 1718 clarifies protections and establishes requirements for certain activities and events hosted or conducted by limited brewery licensees on preserved farmland.

 Assembly Bill 1950 would allow patrons of limited breweries to purchase food from a vendor not owned by the licensee, or from a restaurant or other type of food vendor off the licensed premises, to …More

 Assembly Bill 1949 allows the holder of a limited or restricted brewery license to sell beer at a community farm market.